Scoop2389/Scoop2389/README.md

 ### Hello 👋

- - I work on non-code projects and raise issues on all projects
+ - I work on non-code projects and raise issues to help fix bugs when something doesn't work
  - My primary expertise is home assistant (and all of its related repos)

 <!--